PierceAF/ttbarToBsToTauTau/README.md

 ## Installation
-- This analysis framework requires only ROOT (you don't need to set up CMSSW but need to check ROOT version dependency)
+- This analysis framework requires only ROOT, gcc (you don't need to set up CMSSW but need to check ROOT version dependency), You need singularity if you're system's OS is Alma9
+- ```cmssw-el7```
 - ```cmsrel CMSSW_10_2_16_UL```
 - ```cd CMSSW_10_2_16_UL/src```
 - ```cmsenv```